peteroupc/TurtleParser/api/com.upokecenter.rdf.TurtleParser.md

 ## Methods

 * `TurtleParser​(com.upokecenter.util.IByteReader stream) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
 * `TurtleParser​(com.upokecenter.util.IByteReader stream,
             java.lang.String baseURI) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
+* `TurtleParser​(com.upokecenter.util.IByteReader stream,
+            java.net.URI baseURI) TurtleParser`<br>
+ Initializes a new instance of the TurtleParser class.
 * `TurtleParser​(java.lang.String str) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
 * `TurtleParser​(java.lang.String str,
             java.lang.String baseURI) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
+* `TurtleParser​(java.lang.String str,
+            java.net.URI baseURI) TurtleParser`<br>
+ Initializes a new instance of the TurtleParser class.
 * `java.util.Set<RDFTriple> Parse()`<br>
  Not documented yet.

 ## Constructors

 * `TurtleParser​(com.upokecenter.util.IByteReader stream) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
 * `TurtleParser​(com.upokecenter.util.IByteReader stream,
             java.lang.String baseURI) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
+* `TurtleParser​(com.upokecenter.util.IByteReader stream,
+            java.net.URI baseURI) TurtleParser`<br>
+ Initializes a new instance of the TurtleParser class.
 * `TurtleParser​(java.lang.String str) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
 * `TurtleParser​(java.lang.String str,
             java.lang.String baseURI) TurtleParser`<br>
  Initializes a new instance of the TurtleParser class.
+* `TurtleParser​(java.lang.String str,
+            java.net.URI baseURI) TurtleParser`<br>
+ Initializes a new instance of the TurtleParser class.

 ## Method Details

 ### TurtleParser
     public TurtleParser​(com.upokecenter.util.IByteReader stream)
-Initializes a new instance of the <code>TurtleParser</code> class.
+Initializes a new instance of the <code>TurtleParser</code>
+ class.

 **Parameters:**

 * <code>stream</code> - A PeterO.IByteReader object.

 ### TurtleParser
+    public TurtleParser​(com.upokecenter.util.IByteReader stream, java.net.URI baseURI)
+Initializes a new instance of the <code>TurtleParser</code>
+ class.

+**Parameters:**

+* <code>stream</code> - The parameter <code>stream</code> is an IByteReader object.

+* <code>baseURI</code> - The parameter <code>baseURI</code> is an java.net.URI object.

+### TurtleParser
+    public TurtleParser​(java.lang.String str, java.net.URI baseURI)
+Initializes a new instance of the <code>TurtleParser</code>
+ class.

+**Parameters:**

+* <code>str</code> - The parameter <code>str</code> is a text string.

+* <code>baseURI</code> - The parameter <code>baseURI</code> is an java.net.URI object.

+### TurtleParser
     public TurtleParser​(com.upokecenter.util.IByteReader stream, java.lang.String baseURI)
-Initializes a new instance of the <code>TurtleParser</code> class.
+Initializes a new instance of the <code>TurtleParser</code>
+ class.

 **Parameters:**